Ildemaro Vargas Player Props: Nationals vs. Rays

 - The Rays pitching staff was 12th in MLB last season with a collective 8.7 strikeouts per nine innings.

-- Rays pitchers combined to allow 172 total home runs last year (1.1 per game).
-That ranked 15th in baseball.
+- Rays pitchers combined to surrender 172 total home runs at a clip of 1.1 per game (15th in the league).

+- The Rays will look to McClanahan (1-0) in his second start of the season.

-- In his last appearance on Saturday, Oct.
-8, the 27-year-old righty threw in relief and went 1 2/3 scoreless innings against the Cleveland Guardians.
+- In his last appearance on Thursday, the lefty tossed six scoreless innings against the Detroit Tigers while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.